 America – The Land of the Food Trucks

 Mobile dining in America goes back to the days of the Colonies, but lately, food trucks have become a phenomenon, and people consider them a unique part of the American landscape.
-Today, food trucks are as familiar as the streets they stand on, and they are an integral part of the American food scene.
+Today, these trucks are as familiar as the streets they stand on, and they are an integral part of the American food scene.

 Many people consider food trucks part of American culture.
 If you go to a Fourth of July celebration, the chances are that there will be a cluster of food trucks somewhere near the venue.
-Follow Gotruckster as we take a closer look at how this came to be.
+Follow Truckster as we take a closer look at how this came to be.

 A Brief History of Street Vendors

 Back in 1691, when New York City’s name was still New Amsterdam, street vendors found it highly profitable to sell food from pushcarts to passers-by.
 Street vendors’ clientele grew significantly in the 1850s after gaining access to hungry cross-country train passengers.

 Later in the 1800s, several developments boosted the business activities of street vendors.
 Charles Goodnight invented the chuck wagon to provide food to cattlemen in the old West and, for the first time, a freight wagon became a diner.

 The 1950s saw the emergence of ice cream trucks as we know them today and, in 1974, Raul Martinez converted one of these ice cream trucks into America’s very first taco truck.
 He parked it outside a bar in Los Angeles and undoubtedly generated a lot of profit.

 Since then, food trucks became mainstream.
 In 2004, The Street Vendor Project created a competition called the Vendy Awards to give recognition to New York City’s best street food vendors.